vikramchhibber/tropelet/docs/design.md

 ```

 6. The library will isolate network traffic by running each job in its own network namespace, creating a single host bridge that connects multiple namespaces.
 It will support only one subnet for the bridge and virtual Ethernet interfaces.
 This is stretch goal functionality.
 7. The library streams stdout and stderr using Go channels provided by the application.
-This approach gives the application the flexibility to buffer the stream or support multiple readers, and it also conveniently notifies the application when EOF is reached or an error occursThe proposed public interface exposed by this library:
+This approach gives the application the flexibility to buffer the stream or support multiple readers, and it also conveniently notifies the application when EOF is reached or an error occurs.
+The proposed public interface exposed by this library:
 ```
 type Command interface {
+		// Gets UUIDv4 as unique ID for this command
         GetID() string
-        Execute() error
+		// Starts the command and waits for its exit Execute() error
-        IsTerminated() bool
+		// Returns true if the command has completed IsTerminated() bool
-        GetExitCode() int
+		// Returns exit code of the completed command GetExitCode() int
-        GetExitError() error
-        Terminate()
-        Finish()
+		// Returns error if the command has completed with error GetExitError() error
+		// Sends term signal to the running command.
+Has no effect if the command is not running.
+        SendTermSignal()
+		Sends kill signal to the running command and performs umount, cgroups cleanup Finish()
 }
 type ReadChannel chan []byte